-For information on the binary driver, please refer to the binary drivers installation guide.
+- Legacy Kernel (Outdated): For information on the binary driver, please refer to the binary driver installation guide.

 Lima driver (Open Source)

-Lima is a project to develop a completely open source graphics driver which supports ARM's Mali-200 and Mali-400 GPUs.
+Lima is a project to develop a completely open source graphics driver which supports ARM's Mali-400 and Mali-450 GPUs.
 This is a work in progress and not yet ready for general use.